Print This Page

 Representative Experience

 • Won jury trial involving a litigious former employee of a Fortune 500 Energy Company, who sued our client five times.
 In this lawsuit, Plaintiff claimed a breach of prior settlement agreement, asserting claims of retaliation, defamation, and emotional distress.
 The entire matter was initially dismissed during summary judgment.
 On appeal in the Seventh Circuit, a small portion of the case was remanded.
-With several hundreds of thousands of dollars of attorney’s fees at stake, and after a 2 1/2 day trial, the jury deliberated for approximately two hours before rendering a verdict that vindicated our Client.
+With several hundreds of thousands of dollars of attorney’s fees at stake, and after a two and a half day trial, the jury deliberated for approximately two hours before rendering a verdict that vindicated our Client.
 The Plaintiff again appealed to the Seventh Circuit, which subsequently affirmed the jury verdict in its entirety.

-• After arguing at the 8th Circuit Court of Appeals a year ago, we received a per curium opinion affirming the lower court’s ruling granting summary judgment in favor of our client, a Fortune 100 Global Chemical Company, in an employment discrimination case.
+• After arguing at the Eigth Circuit Court of Appeals a year ago, we received a per curium opinion affirming the lower court’s ruling granting summary judgment in favor of our client, a Fortune 100 Global Chemical Company, in an employment discrimination case.
 Plaintiff made claims of national origin discrimination.
 The Court of Appeals held the District Court ruled appropriately when it granted summary judgment because Plaintiff could not show a prima facie case of discrimination.

 • Represented large client when the plaintiff was discharged for repeated attitude and performance problems.
 Plaintiff claimed her termination was an act of age and/or disability discrimination.
 The matter proceeded to hearing.
 We eventually resolved this matter satisfactorily for a settlement of under $10,000.